avolution-dream/llm-story/README.md

 ### Collected Stories and Results
 Parsed storyboard scripts locate in `./results`.

-Copyright-free stories (special thanks to the Gutenberg Project) locate in `./scraping`, we have collected hundreds of different-length stories ranging from:
+Copyright-free stories (special thanks to the Gutenberg Project) locate in `./scraping`, we have collected hundreds of different-length stories ranging from: fairy tales, romance, fantasy, literary, horror, detective fiction, science fiction.
-- fairy tales
-- romance
-- fantasy
-- literary
-- horror
-- detective fiction
-- science fiction

 (Notice the flash-fiction are only for test use.)

-This effort is ongoing.
+This effort is ongoing and we will focusing on generating best-quality scripts and the derived images.

 ### (Optional) Command Line Jobs
 <!-- A stable version is at `run-gpt.py`.
 Below is an example command, and you may upload your own story (defaul path is `./stories`) and check the Python file for customized arguments.